evilcyber.com

 But Dr. Havas peculiar use of science, its processes and the value we place on them doesn’t end here.

 However, some of you may simply take my opinion as correct and don’t bother with going through them.
-Because you see me as an authority on these fields and just having the links to the research seems enough to further bolster my credibility.
+Because you see me as an authority on these fields and having links to the research seems enough to further bolster my credibility.
 I feel very honored by this trust, but I also see it with a lot of unease.
 I try to be objective, but what if I’m wrong or try to exploit your faith in me?

 To see my point, we have to watch another of Dr. Havas’ videos: